ashshekhar/restoring-binary-divison/README.md

 # Restoring Binary Division
 #### *Disclaimer: This work is strictly for my personal use.
 If you are a CMPEN 331 student, you are solely responsible for any kind of plagiarism.*

-Implementation of binary division using restoring algorithm using Xilinx Design Package for FPGAs
+Implementation of binary division using restoring algorithm on Xilinx Design Package for FPGAs

 ## Project Structure